saif-ellafi/play-by-the-writing/README.md

 2. Download the MacOs zip archive
 3. Unzip and merge the archive `PlayBTW_v2_11_ai_macos.zip` into `/Users/Library/Application Support/espanso`

-If you accidentaly replace and not merge and get errors, simply restart the Espanso service and all will be fine.
+If you accidentally replace, and do not merge and get errors, simply restart the Espanso service and all will be fine.

 That's it, test an oracle example with `:qq`.